FloWatt: The world's most powerful tidal farm

 Its history

-Taken over by Hydroquest from 2020, the project aims to install 7 latest-generation HQ 2.5 turbines.
+Taken over by Hydroquest in 2020, the project aims to install 6 latest-generation HQ 2.8 turbines.

-Joined by the energy company Qair in 2021, Flowatt continued its development until receiving unprecedented support from the French government in 2023 as part of the France 2030 plan.
+Joined by energy company Qair in 2021, Flowatt continued its development until it received the unprecedented support of the French government in 2023 as part of the France 2030 plan.

 a French energy lever

-The tidal farm will provide a sustainable supply of renewable electricity for our regions using the power of tidal currents.
+The tidal turbine farm will provide our regions with a sustainable supply of renewable electricity, thanks to the power of tidal currents.

 Predictable